-Resort Recreation Centers are introduced in this plan as a specialty district Place Type.
-Hamilton County has a wealth of recreational assets from highly programmed parks, to blended park-preserves such as Enterprise South Nature Park, to traditional passive use natural areas and preserves.
-These special use areas have all found a place in the hearts of recreation enthusiasts as varied as league sports athletes, paddlers, fitness walkers, bird watchers, runners, cyclists, nature photographers, and neighborhood residents looking for a safe quiet walk.
-Not as easily identified is the economic potential of these assets and the user groups who love them.
-Working from community and stakeholder input, locations have been identified where commerce can be sustainably integrated with recreation to provide jobs, tax base, and income while enhancing and preserving our community recreational resources.
+Resort Recreation Centers are introduced in this plan as a specialty district place type.
+Hamilton County has a wealth of recreational assets from highly programmed parks, to blended park-preserves such as Enterprise Nature Park, to traditional passive use natural areas and preserves.
+These special use areas have all found a place in the hearts of recreation enthusiasts as varied as league sports athletes, paddlers, fitness walkers, bird watchers, runners, cyclists, nature photographers, and neighborhood residents looking for a safe quite walk.
+Not as readily recognized has been the economic potential of these assets and the user groups who love them.
+Working from community and stakeholder input locations have been identified where commerce can be sustainably integrated with recreation to provide jobs, tax base, and income while enhancing and preserving our community recreational resources.